Nonlinear-Control-EMAE-485/Nonlinear-Control-EMAE-485.github.io/pages/about.md

 - The class will be Tuesdays and Thursdays from 10-11:15 EST in Glennan 458
 - Office hours are TBD
 - Homework assignments will be due at 23:59 EST two weeks after they are assigned.
-- Github will be used to distribute and collect homework.
+- Homework will be distributed, completed, and collected using Colab.
 - [Teams](https://teams.microsoft.com/v2/) will serve as our discussion platform